abgordon/LSA/README.md

-This is a vector-based model of semantic analysis.
-It uses Singular Value Decomposition to eliminate insignificant terms in a vector space of terms and documents to analyze similarities.
-This technique is commonly used in search engines and is a more sophisticated approach to Semantic analysis than a simple dictionary of terms and associated positive or negative values.
+# LSA
+Vector based semantic analysis

+This technique is a simple implementation of Latent Semantic Indexing to perform search queries.
+Given a set of 100+ documents, the files included will process the documents by stemming and truncating them, transform them into term document vectors, and perform a Singular Value Decomposition which removes noisy data and allows for a clearer image of how documents or terms are related.
+This technique is commonly used in search engines.

+More to come, stay tuned!

+-Andrew